 To date, all stock options issued have been non-qualified stock options, and the exercise prices were set at the fair value for the shares at the dates of grant.
-Options typically have a ten-year life, except for options to purchase 50,000 shares of the Company's common stock granted to product consultants in July 2017 that expired, unexercised, in July 2022 as the Company was not able to file certain product submissions to the FDA prior to the five-year expiration date.
-Furthermore, these option awards to the Company's product consultants would not vest unless certain product submissions are made to the FDA, and accordingly, the Company has not recorded any expense for these contingently vesting option awards to its product consultants.
+Options typically have a ten-year life, except for options to purchase 50,000 shares of the Company's common stock granted to product consultants in July 2017 that expired, unexercised, in July 2022.